SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

-In addition to stored properties, classes, structures, and enumerations can define :newTerm:`computed properties`, which do not actually store a value.
+In addition to stored properties, classes, structures, and enumerations can define :newTerm:`computed properties`, which don't actually store a value.
 Instead, they provide a getter and an optional setter to retrieve and set other properties and values indirectly.